allcloud-io/clisso/README.md

 apps using `clisso apps ls`.

 ## AWS STS Regional Endpoint

 AWS recommends using [regional STS endpoints](https://docs.aws.amazon.com/sdkref/latest/guide/feature-sts-regionalized-endpoints.html) instead of the default Global endpoint when requesting a token.

 To use a regional endpoint, specify the region via the `global.aws-region` field in the config file.
+A per app configuration using `apps.<app>.aws-region` is also possible.

 ## Caveats and Limitations